Back to Library

 To answer this question, let’s first explain what BMI is:

-The BMI is a formula that was first invented in the early 1800’s by Lambert Adolphe Jacques Quetelet (1796-1874), a Belgian mathematician, statistician, astronomer and sociologist.
-Later on, it was used by the Metropolitan Life Insurance Company to analyze and classify their policy-holder population according to medical risk.
+BMI was initially devised in the early 1800’s by Lambert Adolphe Jacques Quetelet (1796-1874), a Belgian mathematician, statistician, astronomer and sociologist.
+It was later adopted by the Metropolitan Life Insurance Company to assess the medical risk of their policyholders.

-Why do these proportions matter?
+Why do these considerations matter?

 Since BMI is not always accurate, what other tools could be helpful?